 - Want to try PrivateVPN?
 Check out the website here

 PrivateVPN states that it doesn't outsource support, and when you have problems, you talk directly to the developers.
-What's more, if you still can't get the service working, the company offers a free TeamViewer-based remote setup service to get you started.

 Privacy and logging